(Expected Reading Time: 3 minutes, 29 seconds)

 Not so fast.
 The discussion gets more nuanced when you include small and medium companies.
 What's obvious for McDonald's is less black and white for smaller independent stores.
 Nationally set levels often overlook regional variation and the needs of a diverse business community.

 So maybe small and medium companies shouldn't be forced to pay minimum wage if they can't afford such an increase.
 Then again, maybe companies that can't pay $15 and hour to workers supporting families don't have a suitable business model.
-Food for thought, and definitely something to discuss in the comment section.

 Conclusion - Keep Protesting